How Much Will I Pay?

 - Learn in a flexible and convenient format, 100% online.

-- Transfer up to 6 credit hours of graduate coursework taken within the last 3 years from other regionally-accredited universities (restrictions apply).
+- Transfer up to 6 credit hours of graduate coursework taken within the last 3 years from other accredited universities (restrictions apply).
+See the Graduate School Transfer of Credit Policy for more information.

 - Join one of the best schools for social work, as ranked by U.S. News & World Report.